CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-text-block.md

 ### Advanced Examples

-The following sections will show examples for each of the [SearchOptions][].
+The following sections will show examples for each possible value of [Search Options][SearchOptions Property].

-In these examples, the following properties are common and will be configured as follows:
+In these examples, the following properties are common:

 | Property | Value |
 |----------|-------|
 | [Text][Text Property] | `"The quick brown fox jumps over the lazy dog."` |